-An enrolled student is one who has satisfied all of the institutional requirements for attendance at the institution, a concurrent student, special admission student, or any other student participating in credit or noncredit programs, and who is registered for the current term.
+An enrolled student is one who has satisfied all of the institutional requirements for attendance at the institution, a special admission/concurrent student, or any other student participating in credit or non-credit programs, and who is registered for the current term.

 A full-time student is defined as one enrolled in 12 or more credits for federal financial aid, veterans and Social Security purposes.
-Half-time enrollment is designated as 6-8 credits; three-quarter time, 9-11 credits.
+Half-time enrollment is defined as 6-8 credits and three-quarter time as 9-11 credits.